Wyevale Garden Centres

-Wyevale Garden Centres (formerly The Garden Centre Group) was a British chain of garden centres.
-At its height, it was the largest garden centre operator in the United Kingdom, with 154 locations in England and Wales.
-It became the largest garden centre group by acquiring the Blooms of Bressingham chain in February 2007, and traded under both the Wyevale and Blooms names.
-It had acquired many smaller garden centre locations during its time, which also helped to allow it to reach its peak.

-Following financial difficulties, Dobbies Garden Centres became the largest national garden centre operator in the country by purchasing the vast majority of Wyevale and Blooms locations in 2018.
-Any remaining locations were sold to independent owners and smaller chains, with the final outlets sold and converted to British Garden Centres in 2019.

-As of late 2020, Wyevale is currently going through the final legal stages of liquidation with Deloitte.
+Wyevale Garden Centres was a British garden centre chain, founded in 1967 by the Williamson Family.

+The chain became the UK's largest garden centre operator in the 1990s, and purchased the Country Gardens chain in September 2000.
+In February 2007, it purchased the Blooms of Bressingham chain.

+In July 2009, the chain rebranded as The Garden Centre Group.
+In March 2012, Terra Firma Capital Partners purchased the group, who renamed it back to Wyevale in October 2014.

+In May 2018, Terra Firma Capital Partners announced they would seek to offload Wyevale's estate of 145 properties.
+The biggest purchasers of the Wyevale estate were Dobbies Garden Centres and British Garden Centres, who both each bought 37 centres, as well as Blue Diamond Garden Centres who bought 16 centres.
+50 centres were sold to smaller chains and independents, with the remaining five unsold sites closed.
+The sale process was completed by September 2019.

 History

 The company started as a mail-order nursery operated by the Williamson family in the 1930s in Hereford and in 1967 opened the first Wyevale Garden Centre on Kings Acre Road.
 It became a public limited company (PLC) in 1987, and was listed on the London Stock Exchange.

 In the 1990s, the chain purchased the Kennedy's Garden Centres, and Cramphorn Garden Centre chains and transformed all outlets into Wyevale.

+In 2000, Wyevale purchased Country Gardens in what has been considered by some to be a "hostile takeover".

 In 2007, Blooms of Bressingham was purchased by Wyevale, Blooms had previously acquired the Jardiniere Garden Centre chain.

 In February 2009, following the collapse of the Icelandic investment company Baugur Group who had a large stake in the firm, the Bank of Scotland became the majority owner of the firm in a debt-for-equity deal.
 In 2009, the name was changed to The Garden Centre Group.

 The company was bought by private equity firm Terra Firma in March 2012.

 On 17 July 2014, the company announced it would be rebranding to Wyevale Garden Centres.

 In May 2018, the company announced that its investors (Terra Firma) had decided to put it up for sale as a complete business or for its individual garden centres.